Florian-Wilhelm/Raspberry-Pi/Project11/Readme.md

 ## Description

-Thermal imaging with an MLX90642 32x24 InfraRed (IR) array.

-Prototypes will later be used as a burglar detection, or as a simple endoscope.
+Creating an IoT device providing thermal data and images, and realizing a very basic IR camera thru an attached display.
+One obvious UseCase is to make this device a burglar detection for e.g. a bicycle store room.

 ## Branches of development

 SW V0.2x -> non IoT / OLED display / acoustic burglar detection

-SW V0.4x -> IoT / OLED display
+SW V0.4x -> IoT / OLED display (not all files will be uploaded here)

 ## IoT demo